Leonardo M-346: Eurotraining

+Indonesia

+In 2010, Indonesia was considering to replace its BAE Hawk Mk 53 trainer and OV-10 Bronco attack aircraft with a new type, and the M-346 was among the potential candidates.
+Indonesian Air Force chose the T-50 Golden Eagle for its trainer and light-attack program in May 2011.

+In July 2025, Indonesian Air Force delegation visited the Leonardo facility in Milan, and among other agenda items, inspected the M-346FA production line.
+The Ministry of Defense of Indonesia stated in December 2025 that discussion regarding the M-346FA is in its early stages.
+The Ministry of Defense signed a letter of intent for M-346F Block 20 in February 2026.
+One report said the deal involves the sale of 24 M-346FIs, with an option for another 12.
+The aircraft are to be supplied by the defense company E-Systems Solutions.
+In addition, to support the aircraft maintenance, the company also plans to integrate eaach Indonesian M-346F with IRIS-T air-to-air missile, indigenous MK-V Delta light cruise missile, self-protection jammer, and datalink.

+Leonardo and PT E-Systems Solutions Indonesia announced the contract signing of 12 M-346F Block 20 planes for the Indonesian Air Force on 21 July 2026, during the Farnborough International Airshow.
+The contract is valued at around €1 billion or US$1.14 billion.
+Deliveries are expected to start in 2030.

 Ireland

-In July 2021, Leonardo made a submission to the Irish Commission on the Defence Forces presenting the M-346FA as a light multi-role fighter and advanced trainer for the Irish Air Corps.
+In July 2021, Leonardo made a submission to the Irish Commission on the Defence Forces presenting the M-346FA as a light multirole fighter and advanced trainer for the Irish Air Corps.
 The commission has multiple tasks, including determining the future capability requirements for the Irish Defence Forces.
-Currently, the Irish Air Corps has a very limited air combat capability with eight Pilatus PC-9M training/light attack aircraft.
+Currently, the Irish Air Corps has a very limited air-combat capability with eight Pilatus PC-9M training/light-attack aircraft.
 The M-346FA could be a cheaper alternative to more expensive fighters and would be Ireland's first combat jet aircraft since the retirement of the six Fouga CM.170 Magister aircraft in 1999.
-In comparison to Ireland's current air combat capability, the M-346FA would be considered by many to be a step up, introducing features such as air-to-air missiles and onboard radar.
+In comparison to Ireland's current air-combat capability, the M-346FA would be considered by many to be a step up, introducing features such as air-to-air missiles and onboard radar.